Please register or login to continue

 'Exactement!'

-"Where are we going?'
-Bonheur had enquired.
+'Where are we going?'
+Bonheur enquired.

-'I have an intuition!
+'I have a hunch.
 Follow me!'

 'Where?
 Tell me!'